 Rocket Pharmaceuticals, Inc. (RCKT) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, July 3, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Rocket Pharmaceuticals, Inc. ("Rocket" or the "Company") (NASDAQ: RCKT ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., July 2, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Rocket Pharmaceuticals, Inc. ("Rocket" or the "Company") (NASDAQ: RCKT ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ROCKET PHARMACEUTICALS, INC. (RCKT), CLICK HERE BEFORE AUGUST 11, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ROCKET PHARMACEUTICALS, INC. (RCKT), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE AUGUST 11, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?